SatyaHarshithaDanda/Twitter-Auto-Reply-Bot/README.md

 ## ⚠️ Notes

 - Be careful with rate limits and spam policies when interacting with Twitter's API.
-- This bot is for **educational/demo purposes**.
+- This bot is for **educational/demo purpose** only.
 For production use, consider adding:
   - Robust error handling
   - Logging
   - Proper scheduling (e.g., using `cron`, `APScheduler`, etc.)